-Crowded footbridge breaks over Indonesian river, killing 7
+Crowded footbridge breaks over Indonesian river, killing 9

 JAKARTA, Indonesia (AP) — A footbridge on Indonesia’s Sumatra island broke while it was packed with people and several fell into the overflowing river below and drowned, officials said Monday.

-Seven bodies have been pulled from the water as far as 12 kilometers (7.4 miles) from the bridge that broke Sunday afternoon in Kaur district of Bengkulu province.
+Nine bodies have been pulled from the water as far as 20 kilometers (12.4 miles) from the bridge that broke Sunday afternoon in Kaur district of Bengkulu province.

-Rescuers are searching for 3 others, between 14 and 17 years old, still missing and feared dead, said Ujang Syafiri, who heads a local disaster mitigation agency.
+Rescuers are searching for a 14-year-old boy still missing and feared dead, said Ujang Syafiri, who heads a local disaster mitigation agency.

 About 30 people, most of them teenagers, had just returned from a tour at a nearby hydropower plant and stopped on the footbridge to take photos of the extreme flow of the river.

-Note: This story has been corrected to show the bridge broke on Sunday, not Saturday.